-The era of the internet has been a boon for empirical and evidence based research.
-By providing ever increasing amounts of data, it provides numerous opportunities for new empirical studies.
-While some research questions required data that were previously more time-consuming to collect, other data was simply not available before.
-However, publicly available information is still often unstructured and its collection can be highly resource intensive.
-In this paper we present DataGorri, a software enabling the user-friendly and automated collection of repetitive and non-repetitive tabular data freely available on websites.
+The era of the internet has been a boon for empirical and evidence-based research.
+By providing ever increasing amounts of data, the internet offers numerous opportunities for new empirical studies.
+While some research questions require data that was previously more time-consuming to collect, other data was simply not available before the creation of the internet.
+However, publicly available information is still often unstructured and its collection can be highly resource-intensive.
+In this paper we present DataGorri, a software enabling the user-friendly and automated collection of repetitive and non-repetitive tabular data that is freely available on websites.
 This paper lays out the motivation underlying the software's creation, describes its usage, and discusses its advantages and limitations.

-Keywords: Software, DataGorri, Web Scraper, Data Scraper, Crawler, Data collection.
+Keywords: Software; DataGorri; Web Scraper; Data Scraper; Crawler; Data collection.

-JEL Classification Numbers: C81; C82; C89.
+JEL Classification: C81; C82; C89.